samhohcm/RobotSimulatorKinematics/README.md

 ## Accessing the activity webpage

-Simply point your browser to [https://meisben.github.io/girlsIntoCoding-robotbenchmark-activity2/](https://meisben.github.io/girlsIntoCoding-robotbenchmark-activity2/)
+Simply point your browser to [https://samhohcm.github.io/RobotSimulatorKinematics/](https://samhohcm.github.io/RobotSimulatorKinematics/)

 ## Contributing

 Coding, testing, and worksheet draft by [Sam Hoh](https://github.com/samhohcm) based on meisben's first Robot Simulator workshop.

-Feel free very welcome to contribute if you find any errors in this activity, by initiating a pull request.
+Feel free to contribute if you find any errors in this activity, by initiating a pull request.

 ## Credit